Campus and Students

 • 99% of full-time students receive financial aid

-• Wittenberg provides nearly $39 million in scholarships and financial assistance annually
+• Wittenberg provides nearly $39 million in scholarships and financial assistance annually.

 • Click here to learn more about the costs and benefits of a Wittenberg University education.
+Click here for detailed information about Student Expenses at Wittenberg.

 Back to top